Medicinal Plant Lexicon

 The quality of the following drugs or drug preparations is specified in the European Pharmacopoeia (Ph.
 Eur.):

-• Liquorice root (Liquiritiae radix)
+• Licorice root (Liquiritiae radix)

 Medical applications